pointwisegmbh/locarta-public-docs/android/docs/index.md

 User has to opt-in into marketing research program for the SDK to start working.

-This can be done wither via embed dialog:
+This can be done either via embed dialog:
 ```java
     // Put this code somewhere in the main activities
     LocartaSdk.showAgreementDialog(this);